 What is Autism Spectrum Disorder?

-Autism spectrum disorder (ASD) is a developmental disability that affects how individuals socialize, communicate, and behave.
-It typically begins in early childhood and lasts throughout a person’s life.
-While the exact causes of ASD are not fully understood, individuals on the spectrum often have unique ways of learning, paying attention, and processing sensory information.
+Autism spectrum disorder (ASD) is a disability that affects how people interact, talk, and act.
+It usually starts in early childhood and continues throughout life.
+The exact causes are not fully known, but people with ASD often have unique ways of learning, focusing, and processing sensory information.

-Applied Behavior Analysis (ABA) is a therapy based on the science of learning and behavior, offering valuable support for children with ASD.
-ABA involves a variety of techniques to understand why behaviors happen and how to support positive changes.
+Applied Behavior Analysis (ABA) is a therapy that uses the science of learning and behavior to help children with ASD.
+ABA uses different methods to understand why behaviors happen and to encourage positive changes.

 - Communication